-Reference Yes/No/N/a An ent ity shall disclose the following for each class of provision: IAS 37.85 (a) a brief description of the nature of the obligation and the expected timing of any resulting outflows of economic benefits; (b) an indication of the uncertainties about the amount or timing of those outflows.
-Where necessary to provide adequate information, an entity shall disclose the major assumptions made concerning future events, as addressed in paragraph 48 of IAS 37; and (c) the amount of any expected reimbursement, stating the amount of any asset that has been recognised for that expected reimbursement. each c s the possibility of any outflow in settlement is remote, an entity shall disclose for class of contingent liability at the end of the reporting period a brief description of ture of the contingent liability and, where practicable: IAS 37.86 (a) an estimate of its financial effect, measured under paragraphs 36-52 [of IAS 37]; (b) an indication of the uncertainties relating to the amount or timing of any outflow; and (c) the possibility of any reimbursement. (k) th e total amount of goodwill that is expected to be deductible for tax purposes.
-IFRS 3.B64(k) as transactions that are recognised separately from the acquisition of assets and sumption of liabilities in the business combination in accordance with paragraph 51 IFRS 3: IFRS 3.B64(I) (i) a description of each transaction; (ii) how the acquirer accounted for each transaction; (iii) the amounts recognised for each transaction and the line item in the financial statements in which each amount is recognised; and (iv) if the transaction is the effective settlement of a pre-existing relationship, the method used to determine the settlement amount. ind co co iss e disclosure of separately recognised transactions required by IFRS 3.B67(l) shall clude the amount of acquisition-related costs and, separately, the amount of those sts recognised as an expense and the line item or items in the statement of mprehensive income in which those expenses are recognised.
-The amount of any tue costs not recognised as an expense and how they were recognised shall also be sclosed.
-IFRS 3.B64(m) (n) in a bargain purchase (see IFRS 3 paragraphs 34 to 36): IFRS 3.B64(n) (i) the amount of any gain recognised in accordance with paragraph 34 of IFRS 3 and the line item in the statement of comprehensive income in which the gain is recognised; and (ii) a description of the reasons why the transaction resulted in a gain. r each business combination in which the acquirer holds less than 100 per cent of e equity instruments in the acquiree at the acquisition date: IFRS 3.B64(o) (i) the amount of the non-controlling interest in the acquiree recognised at the acquisition date and the measurement basis for that amount; and (ii) for each non-controlling interest in an acquiree measured at fair value, the valuation techniques and significant inputs used to measure that value.
+Reference Yes/No/N/ An ent ty shall disclose the following for each class of provision: IAS 37.85 (a a brief description of the nature of the obligation and the expected timing of any resulting outflows of economic benefits; (b an indication of the uncertainties about the amount or timing of those outflows.
+Where necessary to provide adequate information, an entity shall disclose the major assumptions made concerning future events, as addressed in paragraph 48 of IAS 37; and (c the amount of any expected reimbursement, stating the amount of any asset that has been recognised for that expected reimbursement. class o the possibility of any outflow in settlement is remote, an entity shall disclose for each contingent liability at the end of the reporting period a brief description of the nature contingent liability and, where practicable: IAS 37.86 (a an estimate of its financial effect, measured under paragraphs 36-52 [of IAS 37]; (b an indication of the uncertainties relating to the amount or timing of any outflow; and (c the possibility of any reimbursement. (k) th e total amount of goodwill that is expected to be deductible for tax purposes.
+IFRS 3.B64(k) as r transactions that are recognised separately from the acquisition of assets and sumption of liabilities in the business combination in accordance with paragraph 51 of RS 3: IFRS 3.B64(I) (i) a description of each transaction; (ii) how the acquirer accounted for each transaction; (iii) the amounts recognised for each transaction and the line item in the financial statements in which each amount is recognised; and (iv) if the transaction is the effective settlement of a pre-existing relationship, the method used to determine the settlement amount. th re in e disclosure of separately recognised transactions required by IFRS 3.B67(I) shall include e amount of acquisition-related costs and, separately, the amount of those costs cognised as an expense and the line item or items in the statement of comprehensive come in which those expenses are recognised.
+The amount of any issue costs not cognised as an expense and how they were recognised shall also be disclosed.
+IFRS 3.B64(m) (n) in a bargain purchase (see IFRS 3 paragraphs 34 to 36): IFRS 3.B64(n) (i) the amount of any gain recognised in accordance with paragraph 34 of IFRS 3 and the line item in the statement of comprehensive income in which the gain is recognised; and (ii) a description of the reasons why the transaction resulted in a gain. r each business combination in which the acquirer holds less than 100 per cent of the uity instruments in the acquiree at the acquisition date: IFRS 3.B64(o) (i) the amount of the non-controlling interest in the acquiree recognised at the acquisition date and the measurement basis for that amount; and (ii) for each non-controlling interest in an acquiree measured at fair value, the valuation techniques and significant inputs used to measure that value. (p) in a business combination achieved in stages: IFRS 3.B64(p) (i) the acquisition date fair value of the equity interest in the acquiree held by the acquirer immediately before the acquisition date; and (ii) the amount of any gain or loss recognised as a result of remeasuring to fair value the equity interest in the acquiree held by the acquirer before the business combination (see paragraph 42 of IFRS 3) and the line item in the statement of comprehensive